cschladetsch/Doplhin/GroceryStore/prompt.md

 1. **Data Persistence**:
  * Assume a local file called "inventory.csv" that is used as the data storage for the inventory.
  * Do not provide headers in the CSV  file.
  * Example: The first column is the name of the product surrounded by double quotes.
-The second item is the price-per-unit.
-The final column is the number of items in stock.
+The second item is the price-per-unit, as a floating point number.
+The final column is the number of items in stock as an integer.
 For Example:
  ```
  "Apple",0.5,50
  "Tomato",1.1,20